 Rather than tracing the classic “castle loop” to the west along Highway 30, I headed due north, soon passing the hilltop ruins of Qasr Useikhim, one of three forts in Azraq Castle’s constellation: Roman border defenses, picked for their far-reaching views over the harra.

 I parked when the road became too rough to drive and walked the last stretch to the fort, crowning a lonely volcanic rise.
 At the top, amid the piled basalt, one single, delicate arch stands out, framing the desert to the west.
-It’s a view Gertrude Bell might have stopped for on her trek from Damascus to Ha’il, in the company of a caravan of guards and guides.
-Alone at the top, the surrounding stillness and emptiness on an almost windless day was almost crushing.
+It’s a view Gertrude Bell might have stopped to enjoy on her trek from Damascus to Ha’il, in the company of a caravan of guards and guides.
+Alone at the top, the surrounding stillness and emptiness all around me, on a windless day, was almost crushing.

-That sense of devastation was only slightly sapped when I made it back behind the wheel of my rental to turn the a/c on.
-Rejoining the highway north, the nothingness marched on, only broken by bone-dry, camouflaged wadis and, 30km off the highway to the east, a lonely, sacred pistachio tree.
+That sense of devastation was only slightly sapped when I made it back behind the wheel of my rental to start the a/c.
+Rejoining the highway north, the nothingness marched on and on, only broken by bone-dry, camouflaged wadis and, 30km off the highway to the east, a lonely, sacred pistachio tree, believed by some to have shaded the Prophet.

 Since then, it’s not all that hard to visit the remotest of Jordan’s ‘desert castles,’ Qasr al-Burqu.
-I’d spend a night at the lodge, taking evening and morning walks to the nearby Roman fort.
-Though later used by the Umayyads, only the scantest of traces remain in the rubble.
+I spent a night at the lodge, taking evening and morning walks to the nearby Roman fort.
+Though later used by the Umayyads, only the scantest of traces remain of this era in the rubble.

-Skirting the far side of the lake for reflected views of the qasr‘s partially crumbling tower, I was grateful yet again to have brought my tripod along when a pack of dogs closed in.
-I was in their territory.
+Skirting the far side of the lake for reflected views of the qasr‘s partially crumbling tower, I was grateful yet again to have brought my tripod along when a pack of dogs closed in to claim their territory.

 Heading back, I next bumped into a visibly exhausted Bedouin goatherd, trudging at the head of a cloud of dust on his return to the family camp, set beside the new lodge.
 It had been another very long day with his flock (and his stash of bread and oil) in the baking harra.